SoftInstigate/restheart-website/docs/roadmap.md

 ## RESTHeart Studio

-The new service `restheart-studio` will added to RESTHeart.
 This is a web application:

-* for developers: to manage dbs, collections (including configuring extensions such as *Transformers*, *Hooks*, *Checkers*, etc), users and ACL, and reading and writing documents and files.
+* for developers: to manage dbs, collections (including configuring plugins), users and ACL, define GraphQL applications, aggregations and reading and writing documents and files.

-* for users: to manage and publishing content through forms
+* for users: to manage and publishing content through the API

 ![](/images/restheart-platform-admin-preview.png){:
 width="800" height="auto" class="mx-auto d-block img-responsive"}